 Questionnaire.
-Standard questionnaire items used in prior research2 were used when they existed and there was evidence that the items had performed well.
-In some cases, existing items were adapted to the particular context of the project (see Appendix D for examples of the questionnaire used in the experiments).
+Standard questionnaire items used in prior research were used when they existed and there was evidence that the items had performed well.
+In some cases, existing items were adapted to the particular context of the project.
+Examples of the questionnaire used in the Internet and laboratory experiments are included in Appendix D.

-Questionnaire pre-test and pilot test.
+Questionnaire pretest and pilot test.
 The research team pre-tested (N=54) the online questionnaire to identify any potential problems with programming, skip rules and question flow, and minor corrections were made.
 The final online questionnaire also was pilot tested (N=21) to ensure that the participant selection, screening items and randomization were all correctly programmed, and no changes were made to the questionnaire following the pilot test.
 For the face-to-face experiment, study procedures were pilot tested with the first 23 participants recruited.
 No changes were made following the pilot, and these data were included as final experimental data.